 Our flexible magnetic material is complaint to the European Toy Safety Standard EN71-3:2013 + A1:2014

-As a precaution, it is recommended that anyone with a pacemaker (or similar medical device), or within the first trimester of pregnancy should avoid handling magnets.
+As a precaution, it is recommended that anyone with a pacemaker (or similar medical device) should avoid handling magnets.
 If in any doubt, consult your medical practitioner first.

 Magnets such as neodymium magnets will shatter or chip if dropped or allowed to attract to one another over a large enough distance.
 This is due to the manufacturing process known as sintering when the constituent elements are compressed together.